Transcribe.so vs Knowt: Searchable Video Transcripts vs Flashcard-First Studying

 • Accurate transcript.
 Word-level timestamps where they matter.

-• Auto chapters and topics.
+• Auto chapters and sections.
 A spine to navigate long content.

 • Semantic search.
 Find concepts by meaning across hours of recordings.